-This means that an application can be responsible for authenticating a user in whatever way the designer of the application sees fit: by using a password, PIN, hardware key, biometrics, and so on.
+What this means is that an application can be responsible for authenticating a user in whatever way that the designer of the application sees fit: by using a password, PIN, hardware key, biometrics, and so on.
 The application must provide valid credentials for itself (the application), so the Cisco Extension Mobility Service knows that the application is provisioned in the system and allowed to log users in and out.

 To this end, you must ensure that a special user that corresponds to the application is configured in the Directory.
-This user, who represents the application, has a standard LDAP UserID and PIN.
-The application must send a valid UserID and PIN to log a user in or log out a user from a device.
+This user, representing the application, has a standard LDAP UserID and PIN.
+The application must send a valid UserID and PIN to log a user in or log out from a device.

-This mechanism requires configuring a UserID and PIN for the application; do this by using Cisco Unified CallManager Administration, User Configuration.
+This mechanism requires configuring a UserID and PIN for the application; this is done by using Cisco CallManager Administration, User Configuration.